Nicolas van Saberhagen

-Monero is secure.
-Monero is a decentralized cryptocurrency known for its extreme difficulty to be hacked.
-Transactions are confirmed by distributed consensus, and then immutably recorded on the blockchain.
+- Secure: Monero is a decentralized cryptocurrency known for its extreme difficulty to be hacked.
+Transactions are confirmed by distributed consensus, and then immutably recorded on the Blockchain.
 Third-parties do not need to be trusted to keep your Monero safe.

-Monero is private.
-Monero uses ring signatures and ring confidential transactions to obfuscate the amounts, origins, and destinations of all transactions.
+- Private: Monero uses ring signatures and rings confidential transactions to obfuscate the amounts, origins, and destinations of all transactions.
 Monero gains all the benefits of a decentralized cryptocurrency, without any of the standard privacy concessions.

-Monero is untraceable.
-Sending and receiving addresses as well as transacted amounts are obfuscated by default.
-Transactions on the Monero blockchain cannot be linked to a particular user or real-world identity.
+- Untraceable: Sending and receiving addresses as well as transacted amounts are obfuscated by default.
+Transactions on the Monero Blockchain cannot be linked to a particular user or real-world identity.

 All in all, its uses ring signatures, separate transaction units, and stealth addresses for its transactions to make it as secure as possible.
 Due to its different techniques to bring about an exceptional level of privacy, Monero is known to be the currently anonymity-oriented digital currency of choice.